DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 The simplest way to get data into a Python program is to read it from a file -- a spreadsheet file, for example.
 The word "read" here means take what's in the file and somehow get it into Python.
 Pandas can read lots of such files:  csv, xls, xlsx, and so on.

 We'd like to read all of these files into Python.
 The first step is to prepare some test files we can use.
 Start Excel or the equivalent (did we really say that?) and open a new blank spreadsheet.
 In column one ("A") put x1 at the top and the numbers 1, 4, and 5 below it.
 In column two ("B") put x2, 2, 3, and 6.
+In column three ("C") put x3, 3, 4, and 7.

 Now save the contents three times as, respectively, csv, xls, and xlsx files with filenames `test.csv`, `test.xls`, and `test.xlsx`.
 Put all three in your `Data_Bootcamp` directory.